cmdr2/forest-flight-vr/README.md

 ## Three
 The third step was to create different trees.
 To save time, I used the same "trunk" model in all the trees, and created a few different leaf sections in Blender.
 First I'd prototyped some tree designs using cubes in Unity.
 After 5 varities of trees models were created in Blender, they were randomly resized and rotated by hand in Unity.

 Then I used a mesh combine script to combine them into two separate meshes: one mesh for all leaves, and one mesh for all trunks.
 A green texture was applied to the combined leaves mesh, and a brown one for the trunks mesh.
-This resulted in (3 days till submission):
+This resulted in:

 ![Step3](https://github.com/cmdr2/freebird-vr/raw/master/site_files/3.jpg)